 A woman's preventative testing might include:

-There was an excellent article published in Consumer Reports that details how some medical issues present differently in men and women.
+There was an excellent article by published in Consumer Reports that details how some medical issues presents differently in men and women.
 It is reproduced below.

 Women's Health, Men's Health: Why Gender Matters.
 Many common conditions affect women and men differently.
 What you should know about 6 of them.